dmytro-y-dev/sample-albums-and-images/INSTALL.md

 Requirements:

 - PHP >= 5.6
-- NodeJS with npm installed
+- NodeJS with npm and Gulp installed
 - Composer

 How to install: